 Students are expected to take the Advanced Placement World History Exam administered in May and are required to take the Global History & Geography Regents II Exam in June.
-Student enrollment in AP World History is contingent upon completion of a summer assignment prior to the start of the course.
 The AP Exam cost is \$96.
 The Free/Reduced lunch cost is \$53.
 These costs are subject to change as per federal and state guidelines.

-United States History & Government - 0205
+United States History & Government Full Year - 1 Credit Grade 11